Follow our Twitter to keep updated with new information for Monster Hunter Rise!

 ・Game8 Monster Hunter on Twitter

-This is an article about the lock-on mechanic in Monster Hunter Rise (MHRise).
-If you want to know more about the lock-on system in Monster Hunter Rise as well as the various settings associated with it, read on!
+This is an article about how to lock onto a target using the lock on camera system in Monster Hunter Rise (MH Rise).
+If you want to know more about how to lock onto targets as well as what the difference is between target camera or focus camera, read on!

 List of Contents

 If you look at the HUD, there is a bunch of icons on the upper right side of the screen—these are the lock on icons.
 This will let you choose which monsters to lock on by pressing the right analog stick.
 The monster locked on will have a gold border around its icon!